disruptiveplanets/AIME/code/density/readme.md

 ## June 6

 Pulled the spherical core run from the supercomputer and ran lots of fits to it.
 Mostly still running on the supercomputer, but their priors are 0.5-9 and they run full number of elements.

+## June 7

+The average appears to be going well.
+It had a core density of 3x the shell and prior 0.5-9.
+I'm a little confused as to why the core only appears to have density 2x the shell but I think it could be the fault of the prior or not taking enough averages.
+Rather than continue down this path, I moved to a core of 1.5x the shell and 0.25-3 prior.
+Currently extracting moments.
+I'm also upping the DIVISION from 99 to 49.
+The new moments are
+    Spherical core
+        K22 = -0.0515978274784774
+        K20 = -0.19599016007639866
+        aA = 978.4541044108308